-Actor Vincent D'Onofrio researched his role as Edgar by watching a lot of bug documentaries.
+Vincent D'Onofrio researched his role as Edgar, by watching a lot of bug documentaries.
 In order to achieve his character's distinctive walk, he put on knee braces so he couldn't bend his legs, and taped up his ankles.

-The site BadAstronomy, famed for bashing sci-fi movies (such as Armageddon (1998)) about science blunders, praised this movie for being comedic yet surprisingly accurate when it comes to astronomy facts.
+The site BadAstronomy, famed for bashing science fiction movies (such as Armageddon (1998)) about their science blunders, praised this movie for being comedic, yet surprisingly accurate, when it comes to astronomy facts.

 Tommy Lee Jones only accepted the role of K after Steven Spielberg promised the script would improve.
 He had been disappointed with the first draft, which he felt did not capture the tone of the comic.

 The little ball J accidentally sends smashing around MIB headquarters is said by K to be "a practical joke from the Great Attractor."
 The "Great Attractor" is a real thing, a gravitational anomaly about 250 million light-years from Earth which affects the motion of every galaxy within hundreds of millions of light-years.
 It was first detected by astronomers in 1973.

 Rick Baker claims his work on this film was his most complex to date, as he had to have approval on his alien designs from both Barry Sonnenfeld and Steven Spielberg: "It was like, 'Steven likes the head on this one and Barry really likes the body on this one, so why don't you do a mix and match?'
 And I'd say, because it wouldn't make any sense."